michael-wall/site-page-scraper/README.md

 **Notes**

-- This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
+- This is a â€˜proof of conceptâ€™ that is being provided â€˜as isâ€™ without any support coverage or warranty.
-- This should be tested in a non-production environment with ‘production like’ data - i.e. volume and data types.
+- This should be tested in a non-production environment with â€˜production likeâ€™ data - i.e. volume and data types.
 - The output logic can be refactored to output in spreadsheet format if required by replacing the outputToTxtFile method e.g. using https://poi.apache.org/ - HSSF for .xls and XSSF for .xlsx.
 - The module has been tested in a local environment with JDK 11, Liferay DXP 7.4 U92 and OpenID SSO enabled.
 - The module has been tested with Public and Private Pages of Type Content Page.